Close Menu

 A certain personWhen the identity is deliberately vagueSlightly formalMysterious, vague"A certain person called earlier."

-See also Understanding the Opposite of Unconscious: A Complete Guide
+See also Unlocking the Synonym of *Resist*: A Comprehensive Guide to Richer Vocabulary

 How and When to Use These Synonyms